 Aside from the theme, location, dress, cake, and even the music, another important wedding to-do is determining hairstyles for your big day.
 And, for the bohemian wedding, couples often steer toward more creative wedding hairstyles, ranging from loose updos and waves to fishtail braids and even natural tresses.
-The style is one that screams unique, defines you and your honey as a couple, and can extend to your wedding party.
+Boho wedding hairstyles feel unique, define you and your honey as a couple, and can extend to your wedding party.

 Starr Bradley, owner, and stylist at Cache’ Hair EFX in Johnson City, Tennessee says that styles have evolved over recent years for boho weddings.
 “Before people would wear their hair so stiff, so it wouldn’t go anywhere, but now people are moving away from that and getting into the flowy hair look because the imperfection of it is pretty and it doesn’t have to look so put together.”

 Zola is here to help you determine which hairstyle is best for your big celebration.
-Boho hairstyles can be easily dressed up or down, depending upon your dress and your other boho wedding decor, with the simple addition of a hair accessory or a messy bun.
+Boho hairstyles (and that includes boho bridal hairstyles, boho bridesmaid hair, and boho-inspired looks for the men) can be easily dressed up or down, depending upon your dress and your other boho wedding decor, with the simple addition of a hair accessory or a messy bun.

-Here are some hairstylist approved ideas to help you decide which unique, boho style works for your wedding hair.
+When you're investing in your wedding hair, you want to make sure the end style captures the boho look you're going for.
+Here are some hairstylist approved ideas to help you decide which unique, chic bohemian wedding hairstyles you should consider for your wedding hair.

 “Beach hair is pretty much what we've seen in the past at boho weddings, but voluminous curls are worn long give this trend a lift,” says Cosmetologist and Beauty Consultant Ghanima Abdullah at The Right Hair Styles.
 Bradley adds that while some clients she sees don’t want to put heat on their hair to achieve this romantic look, they will choose to wear their natural curl pattern to still get that boho look.